r2devops/hub/docs/job-structure.md

 `<job_name>.yml`.
 It contains the Gitlab job configuration in `yaml` format.

 !!! info
-    * Jobs of the hub uses the Gitlab CI/CD configuration format
+    * Jobs of the hub use the Gitlab CI/CD configuration format
     * Jobs of the hub must specify a Docker image to be run in a container
     * See [GitLab CI/CD pipeline configuration
       reference](https://docs.gitlab.com/ee/ci/yaml/){:target=blank}